infinitered/cr-2024-intermediate-workshop-lessons/02-inputs.md

 #### Add Logic to Display Selected Options

-We'll add some code to display the selected options inside the TextField.
-This will attempt to use the renderValue formatter function and fallback to a joined string.
+We'll add some code to display the selected options inside the `TextField`.
+This will attempt to use the `renderValue` formatter function and fallback to a joined string.

 ```tsx
 const valueString =